-- 1. Develop a SOG to address the vulnerabilities faced when apparatus and resources are not secured in the stations. - 2.
+- Tasks - 1.
+Develop a SOG to address the vulnerabilities faced when apparatus and resources are not secured in the stations. - 2.
 Implement the SOG and work to establish training with members to effectively protect departmental assets.

 New recommended by Peer Team and begin process during 2017 planning session.
+Deputy Chief Johnson is updating the SOG for this objective.